 under the influence of alcohol or drugs.

-Citations will be issued to the owner or operator of any bicycle
+Notices will be issued to the owner or operator of any bicycle

 found to be in violation of any bicycle regulation.
 The fine for violating any

 of the bicycle regulations of Hendrix College is $20.00 for each violation.